 The above position is a case in point.
 If you find yourself playing black in this position, before pushing the c-pawn, in a bid to promote to a queen, you should first count how many squares the pawn needs to traverse to get to cl.
-It transpires that the pawn must pass through four squares: i.e. c4, c3, c2 & c1, before it can become a queen.
+It transpires that the pawn must pass through four squares: i.e. c4, c3, c2 & cl, before it can become a queen.

-Your next task is to work out how much time, i.e. how many squares, ithe white king must traverse to get to cover the queening square..
+Your next task is to work out how much time, i.e. how many squares, the white king must traverse to gain control over the queening square.

-The d2 square is white's desired destination as it is beside the black pawn's queening square on cl.
+The d2 square is white's desired destination as it is adjacent to black pawn's queening square on cl.
 A quick count reveals that the white king must also travel across four squares, i.e. gl, fl, el, d2.
 It is black to play, however, so what does the advantage of the first move signify?
-Can the white king catch the black pawn?
+Can the white king catch the black pawn if black moves first?
+Let's find out!